Are Trina Solar panels any good?

 Trina Solar was founded in 1997, which makes then one of the more mature large Chinese manufacturers.
 As we already know they are a massive company and are consistently in the top 5 manufacturers worldwide for global shipping volume.
 Their main factories are based in China, but they do also have facilities in Thailand and Vietnam.
 Trina do have an office here in Australia (as well as 21 other locations worldwide) which his always a big tick for us.

-Trina are also classed as a Tier One manufacturer by Bloomberg New Energy Finance.
+Trina solar panels are also classed as a Tier One manufacturer by Bloomberg New Energy Finance.
 Please note here though that the “Tier One” classification is a rating based on the financial stability of a solar panel manufacturer, and usually used to show the manufacturers viability for large scale solar farms.
 So, while this is a good box to tick, it is probably not as important as most seem to promote it as being.
 Bloomberg are a financial organisation so all they look at is company financials.
 They are not a solar expert so the Tier One rating should not be confused with a rating that is even remotely linked to solar panel performance.
 Pretty much every solar panel manufacturer we write about will be rated aa Tier One, and it is a credible achievement, but unless you are approaching your bank and asking them to fund a solar farm, it is probably not that important to you!

-That being said, Trina do stand out a bit from the crowd of massive Chinese manufacturers, in a good way.
+That being said, Trina solar do stand out a bit from the crowd of massive Chinese manufacturers, in a good way.
 When you look at the list of top volume solar panel manufacturers above, most of them fit into the same box – loads of volume, average performing panels, nothing really exciting aside from the scale of the company.
 We believe Canadian Solar, and Hanwha Q Cells stand out from this crowd most significantly.
 But Trina also do!

 Not only are they a longer serving company than most but they have also been in the Australian market longer than most.
 They have a good track record for looking after warranty claims, and they offer a good range of panels that deliver a nice balance between performance and value for money.